OSeMOSYS/osemosys_global/docs/1_indonesia.rst

 The first application of FEO Global is the development of an openly available electricity systems model for Indonesia.
 This model is used to explore transition pathways to a net-zero electricity system.
-As with all energy system models, the inputs include a range of datasets and assumptions (e.g. technolgy cost projections, discount rates).
+As with all energy system models, the inputs include a range of datasets and assumptions (e.g. technology cost projections, discount rates).
 All of these inputs are described here in order to allow for the model to be reviewed, re-run, and re-purposed.